The Personal Side of Coaching – with Grant Holicky

 Rob Pickels 40:23

-Now, it’s an Apple TV product doesn’t ever watch it.
+Now, it’s an Apple TV product.
+Trevor will never watch it.

 Trevor Connor 40:27

-But that’s my issue.
-That’s why you point out though, that he doesn’t really have any technical knowledge.
-Right?
-It was all the personal side, but how successful he can make this team really focusing on that personal side?
-Well, that’s important.
-Yeah,
+That’s my issue.
+That’s why I haven’t seen it.
+You point out though, that he doesn’t really have any technical knowledge.
+It was all the personal side, but how successful he can make this team really focusing on that personal side and I think that’s important.

 Grant Holicky 40:42

-the age where it’s not trying not to get worse.
+You are reaching the age where it’s not trying not to get worse.
 It’s you’re getting worse.
-Yeah, yeah,

 Grant Holicky 42:48

-trying to slow down getting worse.
-But my my FTP or my you know, what I use really hasn’t changed in 15 years.
-And I think there was a lot of time in there, there was probably higher than that.
-And there’s a little bit of time that it was definitely lower than that.
-But it’s that idea of like, keep it going, man, just let’s keep it going.
-Let’s keep it going.
-And I think that so much of that becomes the relationship, because Starla is going to compare herself to what she was at 35 You know, robins gonna compare himself to what it was when he was full time in Europe racing and being in the brake at flasher Lea was flashed, you are in the brake.
-And you know, these epic moments that we’re trying to compare ourselves to that may not be relevant right now.
-And that’s where a coach is really important.
+Yeah, yeah.
+Trying to slow down getting worse, but my my FTP or my, what I use really hasn’t changed in 15 years and I think there was a lot of time in there, there was probably higher than that and there’s a little bit of time that it was definitely lower than that, but it’s that idea of like, keep it going, man.
+Just let’s keep it going.
+Let’s keep it going and I think so much of that becomes the relationship because Starla is going to compare herself to what she was at 35.
+Robins gonna compare himself to what it was when he was full time in Europe racing and being in the brake at Flasher Lea was flashed, you are in the brake and these epic moments that we’re trying to compare ourselves to that may not be relevant right now and that’s where a coach is really important.

 Rob Pickels 43:34